cxbignekoc/Bitwig-5.3.13-libcurl-Guide-HY-Plugins-on-Linux-debian-based-/README.md

 	__7.__ You are half-done.
 Now open the Terminal, go to the Path with your ## Plugin.so ## file in .vst.
 	You can do this via Dolphin "Open Terminal Here" or set the Path manually.
-	Attention HY-Plugin-Developer uses Space in Names, you need the "\" after Word and before Space. ls= List what is in a PAth cd= call the Path
+	Attention HY-Plugin-Developer uses Space in Names, you need the "\" after Word and before Space. ls= List what is in a Path cd= call the Path

 ### Example